 Here is my curriculum vitae.

 In short, my research log has mostly centered in undegraduate mathematics education research through working on several NSF-funded projects with the Center for Science, Mathematics and Computer Science Education at University of Nebraska-Lincoln.
-However, I am trying to move back or into (depending on your view) applied mathematics research and in computation PDEs. .
+I am currently building towards a varied portfolio of research.

 Research Journey

-I have come a long way, relatively-speaking, in my journey to figure out what it is I want to do as a researcher.
+I have come a long way in my journey to figure out what it is I want to do as a researcher.
 At first, I wanted to do partial differential equations research that modeled and animated solid-fluid interaction (initially inspired by the works by Professor Joseph M. Teran).

 Then, I found out that I didn't actually want to stand at the pioneering edge of PDE research, instead I found a more personal research problem: why do teachers teach the way that they do?
 Mostly to understand how cultures of exclusion have perpetuated in mathematics classrooms for so long.
 This became the focus on my dissertation, using and developing a framework for understanding mathematics instructors' frames of teaching and of students' learning.
 In short, I found what things instructors think about when they think about their teaching or their students' learning of mathematics.

-2. Cristobal, J. B. (Accepted).
+2. Cristobal, J. B. (2025).
 Aspects of Culture and Context which Shape Frames of Teaching and Learning.
+In S. Cook, B. P. Katz & K. Melhuish (Eds.), Proceedings of the 27th Annual Conference on Research in Undergraduate Mathematics Education, Alexandria, VA (pp. 157-164).
+PDF.

 3. Funk, R., Pai, L., & Cristobal, J. B. (2024).
 “Persistence in a S-STEM grant: Understanding the Intersectional Experiences of Women Pursuing STEM.”
 Conference Paper for the 2024 American Society for Engineering Education Annual Conference & Exposition.